ingobeans/out-to-c/readme.md

 ---

-this repo is currently just the homepage. if this YSWS is to be actualized, it would probably be a Ruby on Rails backend with Hackclub OpenID auth.
+this repo is currently just the homepage. the WIP backend is at [out-to-c-server](https://github.com/ingobeans/out-to-c-server)

 ## Building